Highly experienced specialist sonographer | Relaxed and comfortable private ultrasound clinic

 What happens during the scan?

-Abdominal ultrasound scan: An abdominal ultrasound scan is often used during pregnancy as it allows your sonographer to capture the most accurate images of your baby and the placenta.
+Abdominal ultrasound scan: An abdominal ultrasound scan is often used during pregnancy as it allows us to capture the most accurate images of your baby and the placenta.

-Once you are lying down, your sonographer will apply some gel to your tummy, and pass a small probe over it.
+Once you are lying down, some gel will be applied to your tummy, and a small probe passed over it.
 As the probe is moved over your abdomen, you will feel a very gentle pressure, but should feel no pain.

-During the scan, you will be able to see images of your baby and your sonographer will examine its anatomy, development and check for abnormalities.
+During the scan, you will be able to see images of your baby, as we carefully will examine its anatomy, development and check for abnormalities.

 Transvaginal (internal) ultrasound scan: We recommend a transvaginal ultrasound scan during the early stages of pregnancy (5-10 weeks) as it allows us to view the foetus most clearly.
 There is no clinical risk associated with performing a transvaginal ultrasound scan.

-Similarly, our gynaecological scans are also carried out transvaginally, as they allow your sonographer to capture optimum images of your uterus, womb and ovaries.
+Similarly, our gynaecological scans are also carried out transvaginally, as they allow us to capture optimum images of your uterus, womb and ovaries.

-Your sonographer will ask you to lie back in the examination chair and insert a slim probe gently into your vagina.
-The probe is covered in gel and shouldn’t cause you any discomfort, and your sonographer will carefully examine the organs in your pelvic area.
+You will be asked to lie back in the examination chair and a slim probe will be gently inserted into your vagina.
+The probe is covered in gel and you shouldn’t feel any discomfort, as we carry out a detailed examination of your pelvic organs.

 Case courtesy of Bruno Di Muzio, Radiopaedia.org.
 From the case rID: 31750